albandri-alhareth/akked-main/README.md

 ### Dashboard

-The dashboard provides a clear overview of the user’s privacy activity.
+The dashboard provides an overview of the user’s privacy activity, including:

-It includes:

-- Number of active disclosures.
+- Active disclosures.
-- Number of expired disclosures.
+- Expired disclosures.
-- Number of protected personal-information fields.
+- Protected personal-information fields.
 - Privacy Health Score.
-- Recent activity timeline.
+- Recent activity.
 - Quick access to the secure sharing process.

 ### Secure Share Wizard

 The Secure Share Wizard guides the user through the complete disclosure process.

-Each step is presented separately to make the process easier to understand and reduce the possibility of accidental data exposure.

-The wizard explains:
+Each stage explains:

 - What information is being requested.
+- Which organization is requesting it.
-- Why the organization needs it.
+- Why the information is required.
 - What information will be shared.
 - What information will remain protected.
 - How long the proof will remain valid.

 ### Before-and-After Preview

-The preview feature allows users to compare the original document with the protected version before approving the proof.
+The preview allows the user to compare the complete document with the protected version before approving the disclosure.

-This step helps users ensure that no unnecessary personal information remains visible.
+This helps prevent accidental exposure of unnecessary information.

 ### Recipient Verification Portal

-The Recipient Verification Portal allows organizations to verify issued proofs without accessing the concealed data.
+The Recipient Verification Portal allows an organization to verify an issued proof without viewing concealed information.

-The recipient can enter a proof reference, such as `DEMO-018`, or scan the QR code to view:
+The recipient can enter a proof reference, such as `DEMO-018`, or use the QR code to view:

 - Proof status.
 - Verification result.
-- Intended purpose.
+- Verification purpose.
 - Expiration status.
 - Cryptographic verification information.

 ### Shares Registry

-The Shares Registry contains a searchable and filterable record of disclosures.
+The Shares Registry provides a searchable and filterable record of disclosures.

-Each record may show:

-- Recipient.
-- Purpose.
-- Creation date.
+Proofs may be displayed as:

-- Expiration date.
+- Active.
-- Current status.
+- Expired.
-- Revocation option.
+- Revoked.

-Proofs may appear as active, expired, or revoked.
-Active disclosures can be revoked directly from the registry.
+The user can revoke an active disclosure directly from the registry.

 ### My Data Vault

-My Data Vault provides an overview of personal-information categories detected during the demonstration.
+My Data Vault provides an overview of the personal-information categories detected during the demonstration.

-It helps users understand which types of information have appeared in their previous disclosures.

-The vault also includes a Zero-Trace Purge option that clears temporary data stored locally by the application.
+It also provides an option to clear temporary information stored locally by the application.

 ### Trusted Entities

 The Trusted Entities section provides a demonstration directory of organizations that follow relevant privacy and personal-data protection practices.

-This section is intended to help users identify the recipient and understand the purpose of each request.

 ### Settings

-The Settings page allows users to configure:
+The Settings page allows the user to configure:

 - Strict redaction mode.
 - Watermark density.